 place of business all information relating to Steward’s Processing of Node Data as described in the

 Steward TOPs and in this DPA pursuant to Article 28(h) of the GDPR.
-Steward will make such documents and all other information necessary to demonstrate compliance with its obligations in Article 28(h) of the GDPR available to the Bedrock Consortium upon request.
+Steward will make such documents and all other information necessary to demonstrate compliance with its obligations in Article 28(h) of the GDPR available to LFGN upon request.

 12. Limitation of Liability .

-Notwithstanding anything to the contrary in the BSA, a party’s liability for breach of its obligations including any claims arising from this DPA or the Standard Contractual Clauses, will be limited as set forth below.
+Notwithstanding anything to the contrary in the SA, a party’s liability for breach of its obligations including any claims arising from this DPA or the Standard Contractual Clauses, will be limited as set forth below.

-EXCEPT IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS DPA, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.
-EXCEPT IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD, IN NO EVENT SHALL EITHER PARTY’S LIABILITY UNDER THIS DPA EXCEED $250,000 USD IN THE AGGREGATE.
-IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, SUCH PARTY’S LIABILITY UNDER THIS DPA SHALL NOT EXCEED $500,000 USD IN THE AGGREGATE.
-IN THE EVENT OF EITHER PARTY’S WILFUL MISCONDUCT OR FRAUD, THERE SHALL BE NO DOLLAR CAP ON SUCH PARTY’S LIABILITY UNDER THIS DPA.
+EXCEPT IN THE EVENT OF EITHER PARTY'S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD AND EXCEPT, WITH RESPECT TO STEWARD'S LIABILITY, FOR STEWARD'S INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS AGREEMENT, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.
+Clauses.

+EXCEPT IN THE EVENT OF GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD OR AS PROVIDED BY LAW , IN NO EVENT WILL LFGN BE LIABLE FOR ANY AMOUNTS UNDER THIS AGREEMENT.

 However, in the event of any conflict between the Standard Contractual Clauses and this Section 12, the Standard Contractual Clauses will prevail but only with respect to claims arising from the Standard Contractual Clauses.

-As the Bedrock Consortium is entering into this DPA on behalf of itself and the Transaction Authors, the Bedrock Consortium will secure a Transaction Author’s consent to the limitation of liability set forth in this Section 12 through the Transaction Author Agreement.
+As LFGN is entering into this DPA on behalf of itself and the Transaction Authors, LFGN will secure a Transaction Author’s consent to the limitation of liability set forth in this Section 12 through the Transaction Author Agreement.
 Therefore a Transaction Author will be considered a “party” as used in this Section 12 for the purpose of interpreting this limitation of liability.

 Without prejudice to Art.
 82 of GDPR and for the avoidance of doubt, no controller will be jointly and severally liable with any other controller to Steward or vice versa.